 The History and Archeology Museum is located on Monetariei Street, in the building of the city’s old mint.
 Established in 1904, the museum is home to hundreds of historic artefacts, from medieval weapons and tools to official seals, documents, old photographic equipment, and numismatic collections.

 The Art Museum, housed in a 17th-century building, exhibits works of artists from the local school of painting, but also important works from artists elsewhere.
 Also worth a visit is the Mineralogy Museum, the biggest and richest of its kind in Romania, found in the modern area of the city, on Traian Boulevard.
 The museum owns a vast collection of over 16,000 crystals, ore samples, and gems collected from the mines in Maramures County, many of which are unique in the world.

 The Village Museum

 If you’re looking for a primer in the traditions of Romanians, the Village Museum, located on the Dealul Florilor (Flowers’ Hill), invites you to discover its beauty.
 Old traditional homes with thatched roofs, the world famous wooden churches, traditional clothing, handmade wool carpets, various woodwork and traditional household items are a few of the fascinating exhibits that can be admired here.

 On George Cosbuc Street, you can find the first planetarium in Romania, built in 1969.
 Astronomy enthusiasts can admire a unique collection of 650 astronomy-themed stamps from over 65 countries, and get guided tours and presentations of various astronomical phenomena.

 In the area

-A trip to the Merry Cemetery of Sapanta will give you a taste of the humor of the people inhabiting historic Maramures.
+A trip to the Merry Cemetery of Sapanta will give you a taste of the humour of the people inhabiting historic Maramures.

 How to get there: You can easily get to Baia Mare by train, bus, or car, or if you prefer it, you can fly in from Bucharest.
-Rent a car services are available.
+Car rental services are available.